CD Dragón: Junior teams

 The youth team (under 17 and under 15) has produced some of El Salvador's top football players, including TBD and TBD.
+They are currently being coached by Salvadoran Luis Campos.

 Women's team

 The women's first team, which is led by head coach Manuel Acevedo, features several members of the El Salvador national ladies team.
-Their greatest successes were reaching the semi finals the in Apertura 2020.
+Their greatest successes were reaching the semi-finals the in Apertura 2020.